bishal9301/scoreMe_Assignment/README.md

-PDF Text Extractor
+# PDF Text Extractor
 A Node.js tool to extract text from PDF files and export transaction data to an Excel spreadsheet.

-Features
+## Features
-Extracts text content from PDF files
+* Extracts text content from PDF files

-Parses transaction data using regular expressions
+* Parses transaction data using regular expressions

-Exports parsed data to an Excel file (XLSX format)
+* Exports parsed data to an Excel file (XLSX format)

-Handles multi-page PDF documents
+* Handles multi-page PDF documents

-Logs extracted data to console
+* Logs extracted data to console

-Installation
+# Installation
 Clone this repository or download the source files

-Install dependencies using npm:
+# Install dependencies using npm:

-bash
+# bash
-Copy
  npm install
-Dependencies
+# Dependencies
-pdfjs-dist ^2.16.105 - PDF parsing library
+* pdfjs-dist ^2.16.105 - PDF parsing library

-exceljs ^4.4.0 - Excel file generation
+* exceljs ^4.4.0 - Excel file generation

-Usage
+# Usage
-Place your PDF file in the project directory (default filename: file.pdf)
+* Place your PDF file in the project directory (default filename: file.pdf)

-Run the script:
+# Run the script:

-bash
-Copy
  npm start
-or

-bash
-Copy
 node index.js

 The script will:

-Parse the PDF file
+* Parse the PDF file

-Extract transaction data matching the pattern: Date Description Amount Balance Type
+* Extract transaction data matching the pattern: Date Description Amount Balance Type

-Create an Excel file named parsed_transactions.xlsx with the extracted data
+* Create an Excel file named parsed_transactions.xlsx with the extracted data

-Log the extracted entries to the console
+* Log the extracted entries to the console

-Configuration
+# Configuration
-You can modify the following constants in index.js:
+*You can modify the following constants in index.js:

 PDF_FILE_PATH: Path to the input PDF file